-Commented [SAL36]: New section, suggests consideration before undertaking any wildlife reintroductions to be re-initiated, staff will set limits on the quantity of hives and hive placement.
+The Park has allowed a volunteer beekeeping program previously, and should be evaluated with incoming research on the interaction of native pollinators and non-native honey bees.
+If beekeeping is to be re-initiated, staff will set limits on the quantity of hives and hive placement.
 Volunteers, under the guidance of a beekeeping expert, would provide all the materials and maintenance of the hives.
 The hives and related materials can be removed from the Park at the discretion of Park staff or when the beekeeping expert and volunteers are unable to properly care for the hives.
+Hives should have bear-protection fencing.